tkalman/rdawg-pidinst__white-paper/white-paper/adoption.rst

 Helmholtz-Zentrum Berlin für Materialien und Energie (HZB)
 ----------------------------------------------------------

-HZB minted four DOIs with DataCite for HZB instruments: two beamlines at the neutron source BER II [20]_\ :sup:`,`  [21]_; one beamline at the synchrotron light source BESSY II [22]_; and one experimental station at BESSY II [23]_.
-The DOIs resolve to the respective instrument page from the HZB instrument database that did already exist before and was thus not created for this purpose.
+HZB minted four DOIs with DataCite for HZB instruments: two beamlines at the neutron source BER II;\ [#hzb_e2]_\ :sup:`,`\ [#hzb_e9]_ one beamline at the synchrotron light source BESSY II;\ [#hzb_nc_bl]_ and one experimental station at BESSY II.\ [#hzb_nc_st]_ The DOIs resolve to the respective instrument page from the HZB instrument database that did already exist before and was thus not created for this purpose.
 One particularity with these instruments is that they are custom built by HZB.
 Thus, in the metadata HZB appears as Creator as well as Contributor with property contributorType value HostingInstitution.
 It is noteworthy that one of the DOIs uses the additional property fundingReference from the DataCite schema to acknowledge external funding that HZB received for upgrading the instrument.
 This property was not considered in the PIDINST schema, or in the DataCite mapping.
 HZB plans to continue the adoption and to mint DOIs for all its beamlines and experimental stations that are in user operation in the near future.

 British Oceanographic Data Centre (BODC)
 ----------------------------------------